 Common Myths About Alopecia Areata

-- Myth: It’s caused by poor hygiene.
+- Myth: It is caused due to bad hygiene.

 Prevention and Prognosis